catherineloesch/project4-react-frontend/README.md

 npx create-react-app project4-react-frontend
 ```

-I removed all the unncessary boilerplate files that come with a default application and started building the basic folder structure for the front end.
+I removed all the unnecessary boilerplate files that come with a default application and started building the basic folder structure for the front end.

 ### Development: day 3 - 02/06/2023